 Award booking flights to Helsinki

-It is easy to use points (Star Alliance with LifeMiles or Aeroplan) to book flights to Helsinki.
-I recommend staying a few nights at Hilton Helsinki airport where the service is wonderful and you can easily get suite upgrades with Hilton Gold or Diamond status.
-Their suites are beautifully designed, bathrooms have a built-in sauna and they serve breakfast from 4am which is convenient for early flights.
+It’s easy to use points (Star Alliance with LifeMiles or Aeroplan) to book flights to Helsinki.
+I recommend staying a few nights at Hilton Helsinki Airport, where the service is wonderful and you can easily get suite upgrades with Hilton Gold or Diamond status.
+The suites are beautifully designed, the bathrooms have a built-in sauna and they serve breakfast from 4am which is convenient for early flights.
 It is a bit of a walk under a covered walkway, but you will have a memorable stay.

 Helsinki to Ivalo-Saariselka